ishwarrimal/frontend-interview-preps/React/ReactInterview/readme.md

 **Why do we need to handle error in react?**
 In React, When an error occurs and it's not handled gracefully, users may see a blank or broken page, leading to frustration and confusion.

+## Virtual DOM

+- Virtual DOM or VDOM is a representation of the actual DOM that React maintains to optimize the render and re render of the UI.
+- It's a concept and data structure that React uses to optimize the process of updating the actual DOM when changes occur in a web application.
+- When the update in any state or props happen, React first updates the Virtual DOM and then goes on updating the actual DOM.
+- This might seem like an extra work compared to updating the DOM directly, but when the changes happen in a batch, this way turns out to be efficient than updating the actual DOM.
+- We will diecuss more about how React does optimizes the UI re render in the following topic on React Reconciliation and React fiber.

+## React Reconciliation and React Fiber

+**What is react reconciler?**
+React reconciler is a core process that React uses to efficiently update the UI when any change in state or props is encountered.

+**What is react fiber?**
+In concrete terms, a fiber is a JavaScript object that contains information about a component, its input, and its output.
+This object is the internal representation of the Components, which contains of type, keys, child, sibling, etc, of the component.
+Using this, React can efficiently identifies the change in DOM and achieve performance optimization.

+**When was react fiber introduced?**
+React fiber was introduced in React v16, which was released on September 26, 2017.

+**What was used by reconciler before react fiber?**
+Before react fiber, React used stack-based approach for reconciliation, was also called stack reconciler.
+This approach has **Limited Concurrency**, it use dot **Blocking Main Thread** and hence was slow.

+**How does React reconciliation work?**

+1. During the initial render, React creates a **Virtual DOM**.
+This is a replica of the actual DOM (This is not part of reconcilliation).
+2. When any **update** happens of the state or props, react re-renders the affected component and generates a new VDOM.
+3. React then compares the new VDOM with the older VDOM.
+React uses **Diffing Algorithm** to achieve this. (more on diffing algorithm here)
+4. React aims to find the minimum number of changes required to update the actual DOM to match the new virtual DOM.
+5. Once React has identified the difference, it efficiently updates the acutal DOM.

+There are 2 phases in which all of these happens.
+Read about them [here](https://medium.com/@ishwar-rimal/execution-sequence-of-hooks-in-react-functional-components-b4a2ef69f9b0)

+## More on Diffing Algorithm:

+- Diffing algorithm has time complexity of O(n) compared to traditional O(n3).
+- The Diffing algorithem works on following assumptions: 1. **Tree Structure Assumption**: React assumes that the structure of the virtual DOM tree remains relatively stable between renders.
+This means that if a parent and child component have not changed, React can make the assumption that their children have not changed either, allowing it to skip unnecessary checks.
+2. **Component Type Assumption**: React assumes that components of the same type represent the same logical element across renders.
+This is why it compares elements of the same type by their position in the tree and their props.
+3. **Keyed Elements Assumption**: When rendering lists of elements, React assumes that elements within the list have a unique "key" prop that identifies them across renders.
+Using keys helps React determine which elements have been added, removed, or changed within a list efficiently.
+4. **Depth-First Search**: React's diffing algorithm performs a depth-first traversal of the virtual DOM tree.
+It starts at the root and compares elements as it goes deeper into the tree.
+This approach helps React identify differences in the tree structure efficiently.
+5. **Element Key Assumption**: React assumes that the "key" prop is stable across renders for the same element.
+If the key of an element changes between renders, React treats it as a new element, which can result in unnecessary updates.